-1) To be able to apply the primary theories of small group communication
+1) To be able to explain the foundational group communication theories

-3) To recognize the influence of mode of communication on group communication.
+3) To recognize the influence of modality of communication on group communication.

-Course textbook: No textbook - readings available in Blackboard
+Course textbook: No textbook - readings available in Brightspace

 Percent of grade

 |20||Four Theories/Model Discussion and other class participation (Obj 1 & 2)|